 Since we cannot rely on the side effects of predicate evaluation happening any particular number of times or at all, the use of contract predicates with side effects is generally discouraged.
-Note that if the predicate is a side-effect-free expression, neither elision nor repetition of evaluating the predicate is observable, and a contract check that does not result in a violation is, therefore, as-if-equivalent to evaluating the predicate once.
+Note that if the predicate is a side-effect-free expression, neither elision nor repetition of evaluating the predicate is observable, and a contract check that does not result in a violation is, therefore, equivalent under the as-if rule to evaluating the predicate exactly once.

-3.5.11 The Contract-Violation Handler
+3.5.9 The Contract-Violation Handler

-The contract-violation handler is a function named ::handle\contract\violation that is attached to the global module and has C++ language linkage.
+The contract-violation handler is a function named ::handle_contract_violation that is attached to the global module and has C++ language linkage.
 This function will be invoked when a contract violation is identified at run time.